Santa Monica Pizza – Paris, France

 Dude of Food Port Wine Recommendation

-The dude of food has obtained a bottle of 10 year old tawny port from Trader Joe’s.
+The Dude of Food obtained a bottle of 10 year old tawny port from Trader Joe’s.
 The producer is Quarles Harris, established 1680, in Vila Nova de Gaia, Portugal.
-This beauty of a port wine was roughly $12. but tastes like a fine, expensive bottle.
-This port boasts a light and fruity but not too sweet flavor that follows through nicely.
+This beauty of a port wine was roughly $12. but tastes like a fine, costly bottle.
+This port boasts a light and fruity, but not too sweet, flavor that follows through nicely.

 porto

-It is a great after dinner sipper and also goes great with chocolate.
-Let out your inner man and WOW your lady tonight with this fine selection.
+This quality porto is a great after dinner sipper and goes great with chocolate.
+Let out your inner man and WOW your lady tonight with this fine selection after making her dinner.

 Homemade Tomato Soup is good.